 In this short video he describes his cattle, his process, and what his winter strip-grazing mode looks like.
 And if you know Greg, you’ll know that he emphasizes grazing over feeding, saying “Every day you graze, you’re putting money in your pocket, and every day you feed you’re taking it out.”
 Enjoy this visit to the Judy Farms!

-Since this article, we’ve published other articles from Greg to help readers deal with their own drought concerns.
+We’ve published other articles from Greg to help you deal with your own drought concerns.
 Here’s one example:

 Having a plan for what to do before a drought hits, is critical to success.
 To help you put together your own drought plan, we created an ebook: Drought Planning 101.
 Here’s what you’ll find: